rewake/sold-stack/README.md

 * Build and run the docker container: `./vendor/bin/sail up`
 * Build and run the docker container (background): `./vendor/bin/sail up -d`
 * Turn the container off: `./vendor/bin/sail down`

+## Deployment

+### Setup

+* Please extract csv files to the `APP_ROOT/docs/data` directory.
+These files were not committed to the git repo because they contain potentially sensitive data.

+### Initial Deployment

+...